JerryDong246/SignifAI-French-sign-language-translation-based-on-deep-learning/README.md

 ---

 ### 🧩 Overview
-**SignifAI** is a research project exploring real-time French Sign Language (LSF/FSL) recognition and translation using deep learning and large language models.
+**SignifAI** is an engineering-driven research project that translates French Sign Language (LSF/FSL) into French text and speech using deep learning and large language models.
-It aims to bridge the gap between accessibility and technology through multimodal AI, combining vision and linguistic understanding.
+It bridges accessibility and technology through multimodal AI — combining gesture recognition and linguistic modeling.

 ---

 ### ✨ Features
 - 🎥 Real-time and offline inference
-- 🧠 Training and evaluation scripts
+- 🧩 Training and evaluation scripts
 - ⚙️ Configurable model architectures (CNN, LSTM, Transformer)
-- 💬 Demo web application (Gradio / Streamlit)
+- 💬 Demo web interface (Gradio / Streamlit)

 ---